University of Phoenix: Ownership by Apollo Global Management (2016–2025)

 In February 2016, Apollo Group announced its sale to a private investment group comprising Apollo Global Management, the Vistria Group, and the Najafi Companies, for $1 billion.
 Former U.S. Department of Education deputy secretary Anthony W. Miller, partner and chief operating officer of Vistria, became chairman.
 The sale was approved by both the Department of Education and the Higher Learning Commission (HLC).
 In December 2016, the U.S. Department of Education approved of the sale of Apollo Education Group to Apollo Global Management.
 The company provided a letter of credit for up to $385 million.
 In February 2017, after the takeover by Apollo Global Management, UoPX laid off 170 full-time faculty members.
 According to the 2019 academic report, degreed enrollment was 87,400.

-In March 2020, the U.S. Department of Veterans Affairs (VA) announced that they had suspended certification for G.I.
-Bill funds for new students at UoPX, citing a history of deceptive recruiting practices.
-The VA withdrew its threat of sanctions in July 2020.
-The same year, UoPX received $6.5 million in CARES Act funding and $7.4 million in the second round of COVID-19 relief funds.
+In 2020, UoPX received $6.5 million in CARES Act funding and $7.4 million in the second round of COVID-19 relief funds.
 In 2020, UoPX began experimenting with micro-campuses, giving the centers a "WeWork vibe".

 In 2021, Bloomberg reported that Apollo's higher education investment had gained about 50 percent in value: from its $634 million initial investment to $956 million.
 UoPX also received $3.4 million in aid through the American Rescue Plan.

 In 2021, UoPX continued to close campuses, including Atlanta and Salt Lake City.
 The Phoenix, Arizona campus was the only location accepting new in-person students.
 UoPX would later announce that only one campus would remain open in 2025.

-In 2019, a class action lawsuit was filed by over 200,000 student borrowers due to allegations of fraud.
-The University of Phoenix was among 153 institutions named in the case.
-The lawsuit was supported by the Project on Predatory Student Lending, part of the Legal Services Center at Harvard Law School.
-A settlement was approved in August 2022, stating that the schools on the list were included because of "substantial misconduct, whether credibly alleged or in some instances proven."
-In April 2023, the Supreme Court rejected a challenge to the settlement and allowed the debt cancellation to proceed.

 On September 20, 2023, the Biden administration canceled nearly $37 million of federal student loan debt for more than 1,200 borrowers who were enrolled at the University of Phoenix between September 21, 2012, and December 31, 2014.

-In April 2024, the University of Phoenix and California Attorney General Rob Bonta resolved an investigation into UoPX's use of military student recruitment tactics from 2012 through 2015 via settlement, where the university agreed to pay out $4.5 million in penalties and other fees.
+Through the 2023-24 school year, UoPX was the largest for-profit university based on the number of students taking classes for credit, having 156,956 students enrolled under that qualifier.
+In 2024, UoPX published a survey of its students that found 83% of respondents were satisfied or very satisfied with their online learning.
+The university attributed a decrease in enrollment over the past years to the elimination of struggling programs and the de-emphasis of associate degrees.